STRIDES/AzureDataSharePipeline/README.md

 5. Run the pipeline with appropriate parameter values.

-Parameter Name | paramfile value
+Parameter Name | Value details
 | :--- | :---:
-Azure Resource Group   | resourceGroupName
-Azure Synapse Analytics workspace  | azsynapsename Azure Data Lake Gen 2  | azstoragename
-Azure Data Lake Gen 2  | azstoragename2
+ParamSecret   | Name of the secret containing connection string Container  | Name of container holding CSV files FilePrefix  | All CSVs that begin with this text will be processed DirectoryPath  | azstoragename2

 ## Pre-reqs
 There is a script you can use to help check for these pre-reqs and install them called 00 - PreReqCheck.ps1.
 Navigate to [01 Create Resources](https://github.com/hfoley/DataSharePipeline/tree/main/01%20Create%20Resources) for more details on running the script.